nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 3.  **List (Category)**

 List (Consultation) **SHALL** be coded as **325851000000107 |Consultation encounter type (record artifact)|**.
-This top level resource represents the structured Consultation as a whole.
+This top-level resource represents the structured consultation as a whole.

 List (Topic) **SHALL** be coded as **25851000000105 |Topic (EHR) (record artifact)|**.
-This level represents the Topic/Problem groupings within Consultations.
+This level represents the Topic/Problem groupings within consultations.

 List (Category) **SHALL** be coded as **24781000000107 |Category (EHR) (record artifact)|**.
-This level represents the headings (SOAP heading) levels of the Consultation structure that contain record entries.
+This level represents the headings (SOAP heading) levels of the consultation structure that contain record entries.

-In the case of Consultation which has a 'flat' structure, i.e. contains record entries without a surrounding Topic/Category structure, Producer systems generate a List(Topic) level which links directly to record entries without the List(Category) level.
+In the case of consultation which has a 'flat' structure, that is, contains record entries without a surrounding Topic/Category structure, producer systems generate a List(Topic) level which links directly to record entries without the List(Category) level.

-Empty Consultations and empty subsections (Topics and headings) are suppressed at source and this is reflected in the cardinalities specified.
+Empty consultations and empty subsections (topics and headings) are suppressed at source and this is reflected in the cardinalities specified.

-## Common List Attributes
+## Common list attributes

-The population of List attributes that are common to all of the Consultation List types is described here.
+The population of List attributes that are common to all of the consultation list types is described here.

 ### id